In-Plane Anisotropy-Driven Directional Charge Transport in van der Waals p-n Heterojunction: Results and discussion

-Considering the full energy gap between valence band maxima and conduction band minima is 1.6 eV \cite{GeS-opt}, the ARPES result is consistent with the $p-$ type behavior of bulk GeS.
-The experimental valence bands agree well with the calculated band structure. \fig{arpes}(d) represents the orbital-projected band structure calculated using DFT (the Fermi level is set to the VBM), where the valence bands near Fermi level are mostly contributed by the $3p$ orbitals of sulfur.
-The VBM is entirely due to S$- \ p_z$ orbital and another three hole valleys closed to VBM along two orthogonal directions from $\Gamma$ point are conceived from S$- \ p_x$ and $p_y$ orbitals.
-On the contrary, the conduction bands are generated due to Ge$- \ 4p$ orbitals (Figure S2(c)).
-An indirect band gap of $\sim$ 1.2 eV is observed with the conduction band minima situated along $\Gamma-Y$ direction, clearly underestimated due to the use of GGA-PBE functional \cite{underestimated gap-1,underestimated gap-2}.
-Another CBM at $\Gamma$ point is almost degenerate corresponding to a nearly equal direct band gap.
+Considering that the full energy gap between VBM and CBM is 1.6 eV \cite{GeS-opt}, the ARPES result is consistent with the $p$- type behavior of bulk GeS.
+The experimental valence bands agree well with the calculated band structure, as depicted from the overlay plots in \fig{char}(d). \fig{char} (e) represents the orbital-projected band structure calculated using DFT (the Fermi level is set to the VBM), where the valence bands near the Fermi level are mostly contributed by the $3p$ orbitals of sulfur and the conduction bands are generated due to Ge-$ \ 4p$ orbitals.
+The VBM towards $\Gamma$-$X$ direction and the nearly degenerate VBM at $\Gamma$ point are entirely contributed by S-$ \ p_x$ and $\ p_z$ orbitals, respectively.
+Another hole valley along $\Gamma$-$Y$ is conceived from S-$ \ p_y$ orbital.
+An indirect band gap of $\sim$ 1.5 eV is estimated using HSE06 functional with the CBM situated at $\Gamma$ point.
+The hole valley at $\Gamma$ point being almost degenerate to VBM, corresponds to a nearly equal direct band gap as well.
+(The band gap calculated using GGA-PBE functional is $\sim$ 1.2 eV as shown in Fig. S2(c), underestimated because the GGA-PBE functional lacks the derivative discontinuity of the exchange-correlation potential, which is crucial for accurately describing the difference in energy between occupied and unoccupied states. \cite{underestimated gap-1,underestimated gap-2}).